jamesbontempo/njodb/README.md

 # njodb

 `njodb` is a persistent, partitioned, concurrency-controlled, Node.js JSON object database.
-Data is written to the file system, distributed across multiple files that are protected by read and write locks.
+Data is written to the file system and distributed across multiple files that are protected by read and write locks.

 ## Table of contents
 - [Install](#install)